JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Leading design principles of the rowing engine

-As described in [the architecture](Architecture.md), the rowing engine is the core of Open Rowing Monitor and consists of three major parts:
+As described in [the architecture](Architecture.md), the rowing engine is the core of OpenRowingMonitor and consists of three major parts:

 * `engine/Flywheel.js`, which determines rotational metrics,